 1 cup frozen "beauty" fruit, a single fruit or a blend!
 (My favorite is pitted sweet cherries, if using sour fruit expect to add sweetener.)

 ½ cup almond or coconut milk (or liquid of choice, adjust as needed for your blender - sometimes I just use 1 cup almond or coconut milk and skip the yogurt)

 ½ t almond or vanilla extract to taste (or Vanilla Protein Powder)

 1 T chia seeds (optional)

 Sweetener to taste (my favorite is Whole Earth Stevia and Monk Fruit Sweetener or fresh Stevia from our gardens when in season)

-MORE OPTIONAL: I add 2 scoops collagen powder, ¼ t Tremella mushroom extract, 1T DIY Glow Getter Powder Supplement, and any other item that tickles my fancy that day.
+MORE OPTIONAL: I add 2 scoops collagen powder, ¼ t Tremella mushroom extract, 1T DIY Glow Getter Powder Supplement, a handful of fresh super greens mix, and any other item that tickles my fancy that day.

 See "tips" above for greatest success.
 Whisk milk and supplements separately.
 Then add all ingredients to a blender.
 Blend until smooth.
 You may need to stop the blender and stir with a spatula to incorporate one or twice in the process.
 Pour into a glass.
 Drink immediately.

 Christine Untiedt, Founder, Brown Barn Botanicals

 Notice: These statements and blog content have not been evaluated by the Food and Drug Administration.
 The information in our articles are not intended to replace a one-on-one relationship with a qualified health care professional and are not intended as medical advice.
 The content of these blogs and associated products is not intended to diagnose, treat, cure or prevent any disease.
 If you are pregnant, nursing, taking medication, or have a medical condition, consult your physician before using products or following blog advice.